Debbie Wiseman: 2010s

 In the Classic FM Top 100 2010 Movie Music Chart, Wiseman's score for Wilde was voted in at number 12 by the station's listeners.

 In 2011 Wiseman presented a Radio 4 programme on the composer, Joseph Horowitz, and appeared on the panel of Your Desert Island Discs at Christmas with Bill Bailey and Jo Whiley, presented by Kirsty Young.
 Since 2011, Wiseman has been signed as a recording artist to Warner Classics, her first solo album for the label, Piano Stories, which featured piano solo performances by the composer of many of her scores, entered the UK Classical Artist Album Chart at number 10.

 She presented a Channel 4 series Backtracks, examining the role of music in film and television productions.

 In 2013 she presented Scoring Father Brown for Radio 4, which followed her composition process through the various stages as she scored the music for the BBC drama series.
 She also scored A Poet in New York, which was broadcast in 2014 on BBC Two.

 In 2015 she wrote the theme tune and incidental music for BBC1's daytime drama The Coroner.
-In late March 2015, Wiseman's original score for the acclaimed BBC drama series, Wolf Hall, entered the UK's Classic FM chart at number 1.
+In March 2015, Wiseman's original score for the BBC drama series Wolf Hall entered the UK's Classic FM chart at number 1.
 In the following year, it won the Royal Television Society West Awards for Best Composer, Drama, and the Music and Sound Awards for Best Original Composition, Television Programme Score.

 Wiseman is Classic FM's Composer in Residence and her first album commissioned by Classic FM, The Musical Zodiac, reached Number 2 in the UK Classical Chart in September 2016.
-In 2016 she composed the soundtrack to the Sheila Hancock 2017 film Edie.
-Wiseman has composed new signature music for Viking Cruises and was honoured as Godmother to their new river ship, Viking Herja in March 2017.
+In 2016 she composed the soundtrack to the 2017 film Edie.
+Wiseman has composed new signature music for Viking Cruises and was honoured as Godmother to their new river ship, Viking Herja, in March 2017.

 Wiseman's second album commissioned by Classic FM, The Glorious Garden, a collaboration with Alan Titchmarsh, was released in March 2018 and topped the UK Classical Chart for three weeks.